jitsi-contrib/jitas/README.md

 #### 4. Let's Encrypt Support

-To set the Let's Encrypt certificate, run the following commands as `root`:
+Run the following commands as `root` to set the Let's Encrypt certificate:

 ```bash
 set-letsencrypt-cert "your-host-fqdn"